 According to Uber’s website, “since Uber launched in Austin, more than 10,000 drivers have earned $27 million and completed 2.5 million trips.
 A recent survey showed that 70 percent of Austin voters support Uber.
 In addition, approximately 30,000 Austinites have signed a petition urging the City Council to oppose the current proposal to require fingerprint checks.”

 Another point the TNCs argue: because many of their drivers have other jobs during the day, they often drive at night.
 If it were not for the TNCs, they say, there would be a lot more drunk drivers on the road.
-Instead, according to the TNCs, people who have had too much to drink can get an Uber or Lyft ride, using the app on their smartphone, but for those who unfortunately decided to drive drunk, they can go ahead and call a dui attorney.
+Instead, according to the TNCs, people who have had too much to drink can get an Uber or Lyft ride, using the app on their smartphone, but for those who unfortunately decided to drive drunk, will have to call drink driving lawyers Melbourne because they were caught by the police.

 Austin City Council member Ann Kitchen, who is leading the charge for a fingerprint background check, appears adamant that the fingerprint check be included for Uber and Lyft to continue operations in Austin.